-The Foundation initially measures cash and cash equivalents, sundry assets and accounts payable and accrued liabilities at fair value and subsequently at amortized cost.
+The Foundation initially measures cash and cash equivalents, prepaid expenses and sundry assets, government remittances receivable and accounts payable and accrued liabilities at fair value and subsequently at amortized cost.

 The Foundation measures its portfolio investments and investment in Mastercard Incorporated shares on the statement of financial position at fair value, with changes in fair value recorded in the statement of operations.
 Transaction costs associated with the acquisition and disposal of the portfolio investments and investment in Mastercard Incorporated shares are expensed as incurred.